mxagar/tool_guides/git/git_teams_summary.md

 # Git Version Control in Teams

-This file contains a summary of the most common git commands and workflows when working in teams (*fork-branch-merge* workflow), among others:
+This file contains a summary of the most common git commands and workflows when working in teams, among others:

 - [Git Version Control in Teams](#git-version-control-in-teams)
   - [Fork-Branch-Merge Workflow](#fork-branch-merge-workflow)